vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1908

-worthior, 640; practice of finding pratiloma or savarna, 64; upa opt a male to go through a form Dayana of, 298. of marriago with the corpse of Gomati, river in Rg., 12. & dead unmarried grown-up girl, Gopa, & caste, 80.
+worthior, 640; practice of finding pratiloma or savarṇa, 64; upa opt a male to go through a form Dayana of, 298. of marriago with the corpse of Gomati, river in Rg., 12. & dead unmarried grown-up girl, Gopa, & caste, 80.
 444; purchased for & price, did | Gopatba-brāhmana, 270n, 272, 279, not become a patni, 505; providing 303, 327, 350, 353. for marriage of girl with a brūh- Gopioandana, clay used to mark fore maṇa highly moritorious, 856; hoad aftor & bath, 673.

 romaining unmarried, was sup | Gopinaths, author of Satiskāraratda posod not to go to heaven after wala, 2010. death, 436, 444; sale of, in Gosahasre, & mabadana mentioned marriage condemned in sutras and in Harṣacarita, 869; proçedure of, digests, 503m605; sale of, mado 874. punishable by Peshwas, 506-507; Gosava, & one-day Soma sacrifico, sentiment arose that the marriage of strange practices, 1219a. of & girl must be arranged early